Is Forest Friends a licensed preschool?

 We are in the process of pursuing licensure for Forest Friends through the Massachusetts Department of Early Education and Care.

 For more information or to begin the application process, please reach out to ForestFriends@WLFarm.org.
 The Director will set up a tour with you and invite you to apply.

 Do you have to re-enter the lottery each year?

-Once you enroll in the program, your child’s spot will be reserved until your child ages out of the program.
+Once your child has enrolled in the program, your child’s spot will be reserved until they age out of the program.

 Will you give siblings priority in enrollment?